Jimmy Garoppolo: 2015 season

 In 2015, Garoppolo appeared in five games in relief roles.
-He completed one of four passes for six yards for a 39.6 passer rating.
+He completed one of four passes for six yards and a 39.6 passer rating.

 2016 season

-After starting quarterback Tom Brady was suspended by the league for four games for Deflategate, head coach Bill Belichick named Garoppolo the starting quarterback for the first game of the 2016 season, and he was expected to stand in for Brady for all four games.
+After starting quarterback Tom Brady was suspended by the league for four games for Deflategate, head coach Bill Belichick named Garoppolo the starting quarterback for the 2016 season, and he was expected to stand in for Brady for all four games.

 During the narrow season-opening 23–21 road victory over the Arizona Cardinals, Garoppolo completed 24-of-33 passes for 264 yards and a touchdown.
-In the next game against the Miami Dolphins, he threw for 234 yards and three touchdowns before leaving the eventual 31–24 victory in the second quarter with a shoulder injury.
-It was later revealed that Garoppolo sprained his AC joint after a hit by Dolphins' linebacker Kiko Alonso that kept him out the next two games, giving the starting job to rookie Jacoby Brissett before Brady returned from his suspension in Week 5.
-In Super Bowl LI, while active for the Patriots' 34–28 comeback overtime victory over the Atlanta Falcons, Garoppolo once again did not take any snaps (as in Super Bowl XLIX).
+In the next game against the Miami Dolphins, he threw for 234 yards and three touchdowns before leaving the eventual 31–24 victory during the second quarter with a shoulder injury.
+It was later revealed that Garoppolo sprained his AC joint after a hit by Dolphins' linebacker Kiko Alonso that kept him out the next two games, giving the starting job to rookie Jacoby Brissett before Brady returned from suspension in Week 5.
+During Super Bowl LI, while active for the Patriots' 34–28 comeback overtime victory over the Atlanta Falcons, Garoppolo once again did not take any snaps (as in Super Bowl XLIX).

 2017 season

 During the offseason, Garoppolo was the subject of several trade rumors with the Chicago Bears and Cleveland Browns being cited most commonly as potential suitors.
-Ultimately, no trade occurred and Garoppolo remained with the Patriots going into the season.
+However, no trade occurred and Garoppolo remained with the Patriots going into the 2017 season.